-The Fund may utilise financial derivative instruments for hedging, efficient portfolio management and/or investment purposes.
+The Fund may utilise financial derivative instruments for hedging, efficient portfolio management and investment purposes.
 These financial derivative instruments may include, but are not limited to, futures, options, contracts for difference, forward contracts on financial instruments and options on such contracts, swaps such as credit default swaps or synthetic equity swaps.
 The Fund may, through the use of financial derivative instruments, hold covered short positions provided that the long positions held by the Fund be sufficiently liquid to cover, at any time, its obligations resulting from its short positions.

-Exposure to securities lending transactions The expected level of exposure to securities lending transactions is below or equal to 5% of the Fund's net assets, subject to a maximum of 50%.
+The expected level of exposure that could be subject to securities lending transactions amounts to 5% of the Fund's net assets, subject to a maximum of 50%.

-Investor Profile Considering the investment objectives, as stated above, the Fund may appeal to Investors looking to:
+Considering the investment objectives, as stated above, the Fund may appeal to Investors looking to: